-Bridging the digital divide.
+Bridging the digital divide

-Initiatives by companies such as Honeywell and Stryker underscore how manufacturers can provide better experiences to digitally focused customers.
-Encouragingly, given that more and more customers are starting their journeys online, a significant proportion of manufacturers are either currently offering or working on research aids such as how-to videos and guides, tailored offerings and incentives, and ratings and reviews (Figure 4).
-Most manufacturers are also either already using (44 percent) or working on implementing (40 percent) digital forms and signatures.
-Given pandemic-related barriers to physical meetings, it's unsurprising that organizations are supporting routes that minimize contact between buyer and seller.
+Initiatives by companies such as Honeywell and Stryker underline how manufacturers can provide better experiences to digitally-focused customers.
+Encouragingly, given that more and more customers are starting their journeys online, a significant proportion of manufacturers are either currently offering or 'working on' - research aids such as how-to videos and guides, tailored offerings and incentives, and ratings and reviews (Figure 4).
+Most manufacturers are also either already using (44%) or working on implementing (40%) digital forms and signatures.
+Given pandemic-related barriers to physical meetings, it's unsurprising that organisations are supporting routes that minimise contact between buyer and seller.
 At the same time, such methods can significantly reduce unnecessary friction in the partner experience by fast-tracking procurement and sales processes.

-Figure 4 Please indicate your organization's capabilities when it comes to optimizing the digital experience
+Figure 4 Please indicate your organisation's capabilities when it comes to optimising the digital experience

-Respondents: 538
+Respondents - 538

-Section 2: Manufacturers face cultural and technological hurdles.
+Section 2: Manufacturers face cultural and technological hurdles

-In order for businesses to be successful in the digital realm, they have to overcome a number of challenges.
+In order for business to be successful in the digital realm, they have to overcome a number of challenges.
 Having the digital technology foundations in place is key to handling high-velocity and high-volume data.
-It is also behind CX delivering excellence through capabilities such as real-time and personalized interactions, digital self-service, and a single customer view.
+It is also behind CX delivering excellence through capabilities such as real-time and personalised interactions, digital self-service and a single customer view.
 For some, this is still a work in progress.

 Developing digital technology foundations can also mean overcoming considerable internal barriers.
-For example, when asked what was holding up their marketing/customer experience organization, our survey found 4 in 10 respondents citing workflow issues and legacy technology.
-Manufacturers aren't always in a position to start from scratch and "reboot" with a new, unifying platform.
-As illustrated in Figure 5, manufacturing executives are most likely to be gaining access to the cloud alongside existing marketing data management systems (43 percent) with only a minority having already moved to an exclusively cloud-based ecosystem (11 percent).
+For example, when asked what was holding up their marketing/customer experience organisation, our survey found four-in-10 respondents citing workflow issues and legacy technology.
+Manufacturers aren't always in a position to start from scratch and 'reboot' with a new, unifying platform.
+As illustrated in Figure 5, manufacturing executives are most likely to be gaining access to the cloud alongside existing marketing data management systems (43%) with only a minority having already moved to an exclusively cloud-based ecosystem (11%).

-Even as companies try to cut costs and reduce the number of vendors they use, they will have to rely on a complex ecosystem of third-party platforms and in-house and point solutions for some time, especially at large organizations.
+Even as companies try to cut costs and reduce the number of vendors they use, they will have to rely on a complex ecosystem of third-party platforms, in-house and point solutions for some time, especially at large organisations.

-Figure 5 Which of the following best describes your organization's approach to marketing technology?
-Manufacturing All sectors (excluding manufacturing)
+Figure 5 Which of the following best describes your organisation's approach to marketing technology?

-Respondents - Manufacturing: 477; all sectors (excluding manufacturing): 3,733
+Respondents - Manufacturing: 477, All sectors (exc.
+Manufacturing): 3,733

-Figure 6 How do you rate your organization in the following areas?
+Figure 6 How do you rate your organisation in the following areas?